01 // Diagnostic Artifact Diagnostic only

 What it defines

 The target boundary, the transition sequence, the interface changes required, the dependency order, and the explicit constraints that prevent local workarounds from quietly reintroducing the same failure pattern.
+Two companion documents — the Translation Artifact and the Redesign Executive Summary — ensure the work is accessible to non-specialist decision-makers and can circulate internally without the full restricted specification changing hands.

 What you send